writethedocs/www/docs/guide/tools/git_basics.rst

 Submit a Pull Request
 ---------------------

 Most of us do not have permission to change the upstream repository, so we submit a :command:`pull request`.
-The change is reviewed by an owner of the repository and when it is approved your brilliant code or document are merged from your forked respository into the upstream respository.
+The change is reviewed by an owner of the repository and when it is approved your brilliant code or document are merged from your forked repository into the upstream repository.

 #.
 Login to your GitHub account.
 #.
 In your profile, navigate to your forked repository.